RV Air Conditioning Troubleshooting Guide

 If everything has been alright with the AC unit’s power and the thermostat, the problem may lie in the unit’s fan or the compressor.

-If the AC doesn’t blow air or blows it only at certain speeds, then the fan may be bad.
-If the AC blows air but it is warm, it is the compressor that may have gone bad.
+The fan may be wrong if the AC doesn’t blow air or only at certain speeds.
+If the AC blows air but is warm, the compressor may have gone wrong.

 A working compressor should turn on audibly and feel warm to the touch.
-If the compressor doesn’t work, then it is easier to just replace it with a new one.
+If the compressor doesn’t work, replacing it with a new one is more accessible.

 As for the fan, it may be working funny for several reasons.
-Maybe, by just cleaning or oiling its motor, you’ll get it working.
-If this doesn’t resolve the problem, then you will most likely need to just replace the fan motor.
+Maybe you’ll get it working by just cleaning or oiling its motor.
+If this doesn’t resolve the problem, you will likely need to replace the fan motor.

 Troubleshooting common AC problems

-This video has been included for its clarification of the topic matter.
+This video has been included to clarify the topic.
 Credit goes to AZ Expert

 You may have noticed that your AC runs louder than it used to when it was new.
 Moreover, it may be too loud for your taste.
 Fortunately, the fix to this problem is pretty easy in most cases.